AdamRalph123/Car-talk/README.md

 # __Car Talk Blog - Portfolio Project 4__
 ![mockup](assets/testing/am%20i%20responsive.png)

-Car Talk Blog is a blog is a blog where users can register an account which allows them to like/unlike posts, comment on a post and once logged in users can upload their own post and also edit/delete their post.
+Car Talk Blog is a blog where users can register an account which allows them to like/unlike posts, comment on a post and once logged in users can upload their own post and also edit/delete their post.

 The aim of this project is for users to easily sign up and connect with other users on the blog by liking and commenting on eachothers posts.